cpj/winter-2012/README.md

 - Each of you will fork the project repository on the cpj github profile.
 - You will submit your work by submitting pull requests throughout the quarter.
 - You are expected to keep your personal forks of the project up-to-date by fetching from the cpj repo after others have submitted pull requests.

+### Resources:
+- I'll be blogging at [http://cpjwebdev.tumblr.com/](http://cpjwebdev.tumblr.com/), and we will set it up so your tumblr blog posts will be aggregated there as well.